nichrishayes/cv/index.md

 ## SYSTEMS AND COMPUTING
 ### Authored Packages:
 1) __ArtifactScanTool (AST)__ – A Matlab-based package for automated statistical identification, rejection, and plotting of artifactual MEG channels and epochs.
-Versions available for BESA and Brainstorm software packages. <a href="https://github.com/nichrishayes/ArtifactScanTool">Download here</a>
+Versions available for BESA and Brainstorm software packages.

 2) __PyStiMEP__ – A Python-based package for automated neurostimulation event-related motor evoked potential (MEP) identification, extraction, and plotting